mlaversin/OC_7_Groupomania/README.md

 ### 1. Backend

-- In the backend folder and run `npm install`.
+- From the root folder, navigate into the backend folder and run `npm install`.

 ```shell
 cd ./backend